-Glenn Stok studies topics on self-awareness and emotional well-being.
-He writes about it to help with mindfulness and avoiding self-doubt.
+Glenn Stok studies self-awareness and emotional well-being and writes about it to help his readers eliminate self-doubt with mindfulness.

 Sometimes people die too soon, and we feel grief without having had closure.